 While borrowing money from or lending money to a family member can be tempting, it can have long-lasting impacts on interpersonal relationships as well as the lender’s finances.
 While drafting a structured family loan agreement can help, personal loans can be an alternative worth considering.

-SoFi offers a range of no-fee, low-fixed-interest-rate unsecured personal loans that can be used to fund medical expenses, home renovations, moving costs, and more.
+SoFi offers a range of low-fixed-interest-rate unsecured personal loans that can be used to fund medical expenses, home renovations, moving costs, and more.

 Curious to know how a SoFi personal loan could help you?
 Check your rate today — it won’t affect your credit score.1